Situation

 Redwood Territory: Paying Homage to California’s Beauty and Heritage

-Storyland Studios undertook the task of conceptualising and designing Redwood Territory, a new section of the park that celebrates California’s natural beauty and cultural heritage.
+Storyland Studios undertook the task of conceptualizing and designing Redwood Territory, a new section of the park that celebrates California’s natural beauty and cultural heritage.
 This included the creation of entry gateways, icons, and attraction signs, as well as the renaming of existing rides.
 A major focus was the Redwood Food and Wine Pavilion, envisioned as a regional hub for culinary experiences.
-The design also incorporated a California arts and crafts pavilion to serve as a cultural anchor alongside the park’s thrill attractions.
+The design incorporated a California arts and crafts pavilion to serve as a cultural anchor alongside the park’s thrill attractions.

 Additionally, the Bicentennial Fair was conceived as a nostalgic tribute to the park’s opening year, featuring a retro-themed action zone with the Great American Revolution Ferris wheel and a new giga coaster.
 However, due to the COVID-19 pandemic, Cedar Fair shifted its corporate strategy, leading to the park’s sale.